cara380nm/princes/flossie.md

        - 50 GP diamond
      - Flask oil
      - 4xThrowing daggers
-     - Scroll of Haste
-     - Scroll of Snillocs Snowball Swarm
-     - Scroll of Invisibility
  - Backpack:
    - A set of brown robes [^cloistered-scholar]
    - a backpack